devsecopsgirl/internship-appsecco/docs/docker.md

 CMD ["apache2ctl","-D","FOREGROUND"]
 EXPOSE 80
 ```
+### SuiteCRM installation
-* Apache was running but I decided to then use the image which have apache built in and not to separately install it `php:7.4-apache`
+* Apache started running, but then I decided to use the image `php:7.4-apache` which have apache built-in and not to separately install it.
-* This is the Dockerfile I am using
+* This is the Dockerfile I am using for now

 ```
 #getting base image PHP

 FROM php:7.4-apache

-MAINTAINER priyam singh <2020priyamsingh@gmail.com>
+MAINTAINER Priyam Singh <2020priyamsingh@gmail.com>

 # Executed during the building of the image
-# Apache installation
 RUN apt-get update

-RUN docker-php-ext-install mysqli
-RUN apt-get install zlib1g-dev
+RUN apt-get install -y libzip-dev zip unzip zlib1g-dev RUN docker-php-ext-install mysqli zip

 # Copying the SUiteCRM repositories
 COPY dast-jenkins-pipeline /var/www/html/suitecrm
+RUN chown -R www-data:www-data /var/www/html/suitecrm

 # Executed when container created out of image
 CMD ["apache2ctl","-D","FOREGROUND"]
 EXPOSE 80
 ```

-* I got some permission errors so I gave the suitable permissions to the respective folder in suiteCRM directory

 * I got this error on the SuiteCRM install.php page
 ```